Daman-Yang/daman-yang.github.io/_pages/about.md

 I am currently a second-year undergrad student in **South China University of Technology (華南理工大學 SCUT)**, majoring in **Robotics Engineering** at Shien-Ming Wu School of Intelligent Engineering and minoring in Law.
 Currently I am having academic courses (English-Medium-Instruction) and doing research and development in Prof. Shaofeng LU's research program on Smart Transport Lighting.
 My research interests lie in the domain of embedded systems, communications, distributed computing, and IoT.
 I am expecting more research opportunities!

-Beyond my research pursuits, I am also taking full charge of a **tech start-up**, serving as the CEO, founder, and president of CITATEK Co., Ltd. We mainly focus on **AIoT Smart Hardware** and our first product is now at the stage of EVT (Engineering Verification Test).
+Beyond my research pursuits, I am also taking full charge of a **tech start-up**, serving CITATEK Co., Ltd. as the CEO, founder, and engineer.
+We mainly focus on **AIoT Smart Hardware** and our first product is now at the stage of EVT (Engineering Verification Test).
 We warmly welcome investors and founders to get in touch with us!

 I regard myself as an **engineer-like and PM-like Product Engineer**, attentive to all aspects of a thing/product -- from marketing, business and SCM to R&D and delivery etc. -- not just the technology.

-Look forward to any opportunities or communications about research or start-up.
+Look forward to any opportunities or communications about research and start-up.
 Please feel free to reach out to me and engage in discussions on any topic.

 [Get and download my CV](/files/Daman-YDN-CV-Oct_2_2025.pdf)